In discussing her creative practice, Bibo states:

 I like to use sculpture, video, photography, and performative elements including singing.
 These media often overlap – for example, I might use a sculptural piece in a performance and then document this through video.

 Quite often my work suggests a narrative.
 I draw on the human affinity to rituals, often using symbolism from the mythical of different cultures.
 I am also inspired by organic forms in the natural world.

 When creating sculpture, I am very interested in learning the relevant making process.
 I have a great affinity for clay because of its immediacy and ‘healing’ qualities; I have also worked in bronze and other materials."

 You can also find out more about Bibo's work in our latest edition of Canvas.

-Exhibition Preview: Friday 16th November, 6-8pm
+Exhibition Preview and performance: Friday 16th November, 6-8pm

 Exhibition continues: 16th November - 25th January

 Mon - Fri, 9.30 - 5.30